 Source : The Hows and Whys of French Cooking

 Prep time: 5 mins

 Cooking time: 8 hours or overnight

 2 Tblspn plain yoghurt, buttermilk or sour cream

 Pour the cream into a jar.
 Add the yoghurt.
 Mix well and set into a pilot-heated oven for 8 hours, or overnight.
 It can be done in water maintained at about 45 – 50C.
 Next morning, stir and refrigerate.
 Once cold, it will thicken.

 When down to the last 2 or 3 tablespoons crème fraîche, add another 200g of whipping cream, stir, keep warm for 8 hours and then refrigerate.
 The last few tablespoons of crème fraîche thus become a starter for more.

 If there is a secret to French Cooking, it is to be found in crème fraîche.
-Never be without it.
 The higher the butterfat content of the cream, the better and thicker the resulting crème fraîche.
 Experiment until you find the right cream.
 Aim for around 50%.

 Never substitute sour cream for crème fraîche in any recipe; sour cream has a butterfat content of 10 to 18 percent, which is not enough to stop it from curdling when added to hot foods.
 Thickened cream has 30 to 37 percent, and can be substituted for crème fraîche, but it lacks the sour taste.

-[UPDATE: I made a batch of creme fraiche by bringing the cream to the boil (300ml), cooled it until it reached approx 45C, added 4Tblspn buttermilk, and then placed in a pre-warmed thermos.
-It is a little easier than using the crockpot and also gives great results.]
+You can also make creme fraiche by bringing the cream to the boil (300ml), cooled it until it reached approx 45C, added 4Tblspn buttermilk, and then placed in a pre-warmed thermos.
+It is a little easier than using the crockpot and also gives great results.

 Crème fraîche can be frozen in 3 tablespoon amounts, and then you always have a starter.